 - The burden of care was breached through the at-fault party's negligent actions.

 - That negligence was the direct cause of the loved one's wrongful death.

-- Punitive Damages: In extreme cases of wrongful death, punitive damages may be sought if the at-fault party’s actions that led to the loss of a loved one were particularly egregious.
+- Punitive Damages: In extreme cases of wrongful death, punitive damages may be sought if the at-fault party's actions that led to losing a loved one were particularly egregious.
 For instance, a jury may award punitive damages for a fatal car accident caused by excessive speeding or driving under the influence of alcohol or drugs.
 Punitive damages serve the sole purpose of setting a standard in the community to deter similar behavior from happening to others in the future.

-Under California law, the survivors or personal representative of the decedent’s property may file a wrongful death claim after a fatal accident.
+Under California law, the survivors or personal representatives of the decedent's property may file a wrongful death claim after a fatal accident.
 Our Ceres wrongful death law firm can determine whether you meet the eligibility requirements and how to bring a case appropriately.
 The following surviving family members, as outlined in the California Code of Civil Procedure Section 377.60, may file for wrongful death:

 - The surviving spouse or domestic partner of the deceased